 There is one case where deferment or forbearance might hurt your credit score: When your financial need lasts longer than you’re able to pause repayments.
-Not only will you have to start making repayments before you can afford them, you’ll be on the hook for money than you would have been, thanks to interest capitalization.
-If you don’t get a modified repayment plan after pausing your loan — as is the case with most private loans — you’ll make higher monthly repayments and be at risk of default.
+Not only will you have to start making repayments before you can afford them, you’ll be on the hook for more money than you would have been, thanks to interest capitalization.
+If you don’t qualify for a modified repayment plan after pausing your loan — as is the case with most private loans — you’ll make higher monthly repayments and be at risk of default.

 Should I pause my student loan repayments?

 - You’ve been injured

 - There’s no foreseeable end to your financial situation

 - You want to pay off your loans as fast as possible

 - You want to keep the cost of your loan down as much as possible

 3 questions to ask yourself before you apply